Treatment Options / by Arista Recovery Staff

 • Peer-led groups specific to veterans

-• Direct access to mental health services attuned to military trauma
+• Direct access to mental health services attuned to military and trauma needs

-Choose This Approach If: You value accountability, seek reinforcement for sobriety, or want to stay anchored through veteran-centered community ties.
+Research shows that community-based support networks strengthen relapse prevention for veterans.5 This approach is ideal for those who value accountability, seek reinforcement for sobriety, or want to stay anchored through veteran-centered community ties.

 Resource Planning: Budgets and Timelines for Rehab